j-rilling/SDCND_Capstone/README.md

 The waypoint follower node receives a list of waypoints with calculated linear and angular velocities that represent a trajectory and with them calculates the needed linear and angular velocities for a given time step.
 These linear and angular velocities are the ones used by the DBW node.

 #### Planning subsystem
 This subsystem is the one responsible of defining the trajectory the car will follow on the next cycles.
 This trajectory is then given to the waypoint follower node of the control subsystem in the form of waypoints.
-This subsystem consist on two nodes, both written in Python, the waypoint loader node written by Udacity and the waypoint updater node written by us.
+This subsystem consists on two nodes, both written in Python, the waypoint loader node written by Udacity and the waypoint updater node written by us.

 The waypoint loader determines all the valid waypoints the car can drive on and send them to be used by the waypoint updater node.